 Readership

-It’s hard to say why the traffic dropped this month.
-I think a big part of it was the Google update that rolled out at the beginning of the month.
-Luckily, I got an MSN feature at about the same time, so it didn’t result in a huge decline in traffic overall, but my organic traffic took a hit.
+Luckily, I got an MSN feature at about the same time, so it didn’t result in a massive decline in traffic overall, but my organic traffic took a hit.

 Traffic Drivers